bobthecow/Mustache.mode/README.markdown

 Known Issues
 ------------

-Due to limitations of the syntax mode parser for Coda and SubEthaEdit, this doesn't work with 'Set Delimiter' tags.
+Due to limitations of the syntax mode parser for Coda and SubEthaEdit, this doesn't respect 'Set Delimiter' tags.